2/21/2025

 Leon Cooperman

 Well, good luck and congratulations.
-You've done a very good job in the short sales of your shaggy sales.
-So better understanding the quality of the earnings and quality of the management.
+You did a very good job.
+And the short sellers over here shaking themselves for not understanding the quality of the earnings and the quality of the management.

 speaker

 Well, you know, Leon, you said a lot more than I could usually say about the short sellers.
-But anyone who cares to take the time can look up the history and the problems of the short sellers and their founders.
-And, you know, they can look at them and see the issues they've had with the regulators and the courts around the world.
+But anyone who cares to take their time can look up the history and the problems of the short sellers and their founders.
 And they can take their comments for what they're worth.
 You've done your research.
 I've done mine.
-And we'll make our investments in quarterly.
+And we'll make our investments accordingly.

 speaker